OliveraNovovic/qgis_graph2linestring/README.md

 REMEMBER to use semicolon as delimiter, since comma is used for linestring.

 Short remider:
-Longitude represent easting [-180, +180], it refers to X coordinate Latitude represent northing [-90, +90] it refers to Y coordinate.
+Longitude represent easting [-180, +180], it refers to X coordinate.
+Latitude represent northing [-90, +90] it refers to Y coordinate.